 What is the purpose of economic evaluations in clinical studies?

 Economic analyses (or economic evaluations) are widely used to inform healthcare implementation decisions in the UK (e.g. National Institute for Health and Care Excellence (NICE)) and many other countries.
 The economic analysis assesses intervention’s efficiency or whether it is a good use of healthcare and/or other societal resources.
 This analysis compares and reports the net costs of providing the intervention relative to intervention’s net overall health benefits and intervention’s cost-effectiveness.

 In a clinical study, the effectiveness and safety of an intervention compared to usual care or best available alternative treatment are assessed.
-Clinical studies provide a good opportunity to efficiently collect further data on resource use, costs and health outcomes required to assess interventions’ effects on costs, health-related quality of life, and ultimately their cost-effectiveness.
+Clinical studies provide a good opportunity efficiently to collect further data on resource use, costs and health outcomes.
+The data is used to assess the effect of the interventions on costs, health-related quality of life, and ultimately to determine their cost-effectiveness.
 Funders often require that economic evaluations are integrated in clinical studies in an effort to shorten the time for intervention’s implementation in clinical practice and increase study impact.

-Can the clinical study provide all information required for the development of the economic analysis?
+Can the clinical study provide all the information required for the development of the economic analysis?

 Can I identify support for the Health Economic analysis in my study outside PCTU?

 Yes, you could consider alternative arrangements for the development of the economic analysis in your study (e.g. Health Economist/s in your organisation or elsewhere).
 We strongly recommend that you seek collaboration with an experienced Health Economist.

 What approach does the PCTU take in supporting economic analysis in clinical studies?